kako57/pq/README.md

 pq is a rational roots finder for polynomial equations;

-integral coefficients only;
+UPDATE: pq now supports rational coefficients!

 ---
 ## Example

-Note: enter polynomial coefficients in decreasing power
+Enter the polynomial coefficients in decreasing power as arguments to the program

 ```
 $ # solve a polynomial equation in degree 8